MirraR1900/LanguageSchool/README.md

 ## Admin Panel Description
 Admin panel with tables for editing.
 Data in tables is loaded from the database.
+In the table "Registration for a free lesson," the administrator can make comments on the recording.
+Edit cells "Name" and "Phone number"

 ![website](adminPanel.jpg "website")